-Grapevine-Microbe Interactions: From Signal Perception to Resistance ResponseSubmit Manuscript no this topic Topic Articles: 0
+Grapevine-Microbe Interactions: From Signal Perception to Resistance ResponseSubmit Manuscript on this topic

 Grapevine (V. vinifera) is one of the most economically important cultivated perennial plants of the world and is susceptible to an array of insect pests and diseases caused by pathogenic viruses, bacteria, fungi and oomycetes.
 In the late XIXth century, the existence of the entire European viticulture was threatened by the introduction of phylloxera and downy and powdery mildews from North American.
 To ensure satisfactory yields and berry quality, vines are grafted on genetically resistant rootstocks and phytochemicals are applied frequently in vineyards to protect the highly susceptible scions.
 Most of these compounds are potentially harmful to the environment and to human health.
 Currently, one of the major objectives of many researchers worldwide is to develop alternative approaches that achieve better grapevine health by increasing grape tolerance to biotic stresses or exploiting the activities of biocontrol agents.

 The present Research Topic will focus on different areas including, but not limited to: